-The Mersey Tram tender price data provided is of sufficient detail to enable analysis and consolidation of prices into unit rates (Element Unit Rates) for key elements of the tram system e.g. tram stops, OHLE, track etc. These Element Unit Rates have then been compared to comparable Rates derived from the Project Estimate.
+The Mersey Tram data provided is of sufficient detail to enable derivation of unit rates (Element Unit Rates) for key elements of the tram system e.g. tram stops, OHLE, track etc. These Element Unit Rates have then been compared to comparable Rates derived from the Project Estimate.

-This has established that this infrastructure element of the Project Estimate for the Edinburgh Tram Network are generally comparable with those derived from the market tested tender received by Mersey Tram.
-The exception to this is in the area of contractor's overhead and profit allowance was insufficient.
+This has established that the infrastructure element of the Project Estimate for the Edinburgh Tram Network is generally comparable with the Mersey Tram costs.
+The exception to this is in the area of contractor's overhead and profit allowance which was insufficient.